 Easily.
 The Pivot has a retractable telescopic handle that locks into place both when fully extended and when stored.

-There are some situations when you don't really need a lock on your suitcase - when you're travelling by car, or if you're flying with a carry on that will be close you to during your entire flight.
+There are some situations when you don’t really need a lock on your suitcase – when you’re traveling by car, or if you’re flying with a carry-on that will be close you to during your entire flight.
 But if you are going to be parting with your suitcase at any point, you definitely want to have some kind of a lock, so that you can be sure that all your stuff will be safe.

 So far so good, right?
 All of the features we talked about are great and they make the Pivot look like an amazing purchase.
 But, what about the most important feature of all – the packing compartment?

-For one thing, you get two packing compartments, as is often the case with hardshell luggage - it opens like a clamshell.
-The bottom compartment has elastic tie down straps to keep your belongings in place, as well as a single zippered pocket for any of your smaller things.
+For one thing, you get two packing compartments, as is often the case with hardshell luggage – it opens like a clamshell.
+The bottom compartment has an elastic tie-down strap to keep your belongings in place, as well as a single zippered pocket for any of your smaller things.

 Quick Note: So in terms of organization, if you like pockets then you may want to add some packing cubes to your shopping list if you like to be organized.
-In the following images are a great (and low price) set from ebags.
-I can't recommend them enough.
+The following images are a great (and low price) set from eBags.
+I can’t recommend them enough.

 This suitcase is also expandable.
 You can get an additional 1.5 inches width which is awesome for all of you that return home with more stuff than they first brought on their trip.